Odrec/deep_doc_class/README.md

 For the KMK Test the classify.run script should be used.
-This script will run the files in the quantity specified by batch and will generate a merged report file with all the statistics combined as well as a report file for a sample of 100 files and result files for the sample as well as all the rest of the files with a timestamp of when they were created.
+This script will run the files in the quantity specified by batch and will generate a merged report file with all the statistics combined as well as a report file for a sample of 100 files.
+Additionally, result files for the sample as well as all the rest of the files with a timestamp of when they were created will be created.
 In case of a crash or interruption, the script will resume where it left of.
-NOTE: If you want to start over from scratch delete all the files in the results directory and the file called processed_files.csv inside the data/ directory.
+NOTE: If you want to start over from scratch: delete all the files in the results directory and the file called processed_files.csv inside the data/ directory.

 To use the bash script for automatizing the process of files do

 `./classify.run -fp [PATH OF DOCUMENTS TO CLASSIFY] -rp [PATH FOR RESULTS] -b [BATCH QUANTITY] -meta [METADATA FILE]`

+# Results and result reporting

+The following results will be generated:
+- A report file for a random sample of 100 files.
+Please send this sample report back to us as soon as it is created so we can check if the results look realistic or if something went wrong.
+- A results file for all of the analyzed files.
+It is created incrementally over the course of approx. 2-3 days (6sec per document).
+- A folder with documents for the manual evaluation.

 ## USAGE AND PARAMETERS